 Shimrod came into the hut, staggering under the weight of the two swords.
 He laid them upon the table and, turning to Glyneth, took her hands.
 "You loved Kul, and properly so; had you not I would think you heartless and unnatural, which is foolishness since I know your loving nature too well.
-Kul was a magical being, constructed from two patterns: the syaspic feroce and a barbarian pirate from a far moon, named Kul the think that you are speaking of Aillas. ...
-Is he outside?"
+Kul was a magical being, constructed from two patterns: the syaspic feroce and a barbarian pirate from a far moon, named Kul the Killer.
+These two patterns, superimposed, made a terrible creature, relentless and indomitable.
+To give it life, and a soul, with love and loyalty for you, we gave it the blood of someone who loves you.
+Indeed, he gave almost all his blood and also the whole strength of his soul.
+Kul is dead but these are alive."